Skip to content

 FPO image

-Our dining services are committed to providing a healthy, safe experience for all; that includes taking measures to ensure the needs of those with allergies and dietary restrictions.
+Our dining services are committed to providing a healthy, safe experience for all, which includes taking measures to ensure the needs of those with allergies and dietary restrictions.

-We identify the common allergens on our menus and whether or not it is vegan or vegetarian.
+We identify the FDA “Top 9” food allergens on our menus and whether foods are vegan or vegetarian.
 We encourage anyone with an allergy to notify the Ingredient Expert identified in the cafe to discuss menus thoroughly.
-Furthermore, our staff completes extensive training on allergens and food safety such as FARECheck Silver and Gold Certifications.
+Furthermore, our staff completes extensive training on allergens and food safety, such as FARECheck Silver and Gold Certifications.

 FPO image